A Disease-Modifying Approach to Wet AMD, Geographic Atrophy, and Diabetic Retinopathy

 DIFFERENT

-Ocugenix is the only company in ophthalmology that seeks to harness the body’s natural processes to restore homeostatic functioning in the eye.
+Ocugenix is the only company in ophthalmology that seeks to harness the body’s natural wound-healing processes to restore homeostatic functioning in the eye.

 - Only OGX-110 activates the processes that shut down and remove the pathological vessels and fibrosis formation.